 Shibuya and Harajuku are no doubt two districts on your Tokyo to-do list, but how are you supposed to figure out where to go and what to do there without flattening your wallet?
 Us cheapo insiders are here to help.
 Our DIY walking tour will take you from the shopping hub of Shibuya to Harajuku, the fashion center of Asia, before ending off the day by stepping into the serenity of Meiji Jingu Shrine.
 Let’s go!

 Prefer a guided tour?
-This Harajuku–Shibuya Private Walking Tour (which can be customized) and the one that allows you to Dress in Kimono and Take Pictures at Shibuya Crossing, are both good bets and come highly recommended.
+This Harajuku–Shibuya Private Walking Tour (which can be customized) comes highly recommended.

 1. Find Hachiko and photograph Scramble Crossing